 Understanding AB 540

-- Apply for admission.
+Apply for Admission

 Visit the Admissions Office Student Forms webpage and download the Nonresident Tuition Exemption Request form (AB 540 affidavit).

-- Complete the form, print it and submit it to the Admissions Office in the Registration & Student Services Building.
+Complete the form, print it and submit it to the Admissions Office in the Registration & Student Services Building.

-- If you have questions about applying for admission as an AB 540 student, email Barry Johnson in the Admissions Office: firstname.lastname@example.org
+If you have questions about applying for admission as an AB 540 student, email Barry Johnson in the Admissions Office: firstname.lastname@example.org

-Under another law, known as the California Dream Act, undocumented students who qualify for AB 540 status are eligible to apply for state financial aid as well as for private scholarships to attend California colleges or universities.
-(However, undocumented students are not eligible for federal aid.)
-To learn more, visit our California Dream Act webpage.
+- Undocumented students who qualify for AB 540 status are eligible to apply for state financial aid as well as for private scholarships to attend California colleges or universities.
+This is guaranteed under a state law known as the California Dream Act.